doofmars/lp-np/README.md

 ## Parts and PCB footprint

-The PCB design would not been possible without the aid of the [Corne](https://github.com/foostan/crkbd) keyboard project where the base foodprint for the used ProMicro and display header originate from.
+The PCB design would not been possible without the aid of the [Corne](https://github.com/foostan/crkbd) keyboard project where the base footprint for the used ProMicro and display header originate from.
 For the switches I got my hands on the Cherry MX ULP (Ultra Low Profile) Switches which are pretty well documented in [the repo of pashutk](https://github.com/pashutk/Cherry_MX_ULP/tree/main).
 Here example projects, footprints, datasheets and sourcing information can be found.